Carex dissita Boott var. lambertiana (Boott) Cheeseman

 Throughout the year

 Easily grown from fresh seed and by the division of established plants.
-A far superior species to the widely cultivated C. dissita, which deserves to be more widely grown.
+A far superior species to the widely cultivated C. dissita, and it deserves to be more widely grown.
 It does best in partial shade, within a rich, free draining soil.
 This species occasionally naturalises in urban areas.

 carex: Latin name for a species of sedge, now applied to the whole group.